spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/spinalcord-segmentation/fixing-failed-segmentations.rst

 Parameter "-init"
 =================

 This enables you to change the starting position of the propagation (and the detection) in the image.
-You can provide a fraction (between 0 and 1) of the image in the inferior-superior director or the number of the desired slice.
+You can provide either an axial slice number (where 0 represents the slice furthest towards the inferior direction), or a decimal number (between 0 and 1) indicating a fraction of the image in the inferior-superior direction.

 .. image:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/correcting_sct_propseg/propseg_init.png
   :width: 600